uva-cs/cs4102-s22/syllabus.md

 ---
 # Syllabus

-*Policy updated on 2/12*:  Policies on submission and feedback for basic and advanced HW updated to reflect the change (the details) presented in class this past week.
+*Policy updated on 2/12*:  Policies on HWs and program submission etc. updated to reflect what was presented in class this week.
+Changes are marked below.
+Announcement on Collab has more details and an explanation.

 *Policy updated on 1/27*:  Max size of collaboration groups is 4 total (not 5).